monash-human-power/MHP-website/README.md

 If you need to change the site layout or do anything that can be done with the CMS, follow the steps below:

 1. Clone the repo and install dependencies as in the [get started](#getting-started) section
+2. Run `yarn prepare` to initialise the git hooks
-2. Create a new branch with the naming scheme `github_username/feature_or_change_name`.
+3. Create a new branch with the naming scheme `github_username/feature_or_change_name`.
 Note that the `master` branch is protected, so you can't push to it directly
-3. Work on your changes
+4. Work on your changes
-4. When you're ready, create a [pull request](https://github.com/monash-human-power/MHP-website/compare).
+5. When you're ready, create a [pull request](https://github.com/monash-human-power/MHP-website/compare).

 Still confused?
 More info can be found at the notion page [here](https://www.notion.so/MHP-Website-534dbf67d07e4ad2b16445424bbdaca8).